Glycemic Index and Postprandial Glucose

 1. Sequence: vegetables and protein first, carbs last

 Eating non-starchy vegetables and protein 10–15 minutes before the carbohydrate component of a meal cuts the post-meal glucose peak by roughly 40–45% and the 2-hour iAUC by up to ~73%.
-Mechanism is dual: pre-loaded protein/fat triggers GLP-1 release from intestinal L-cells, slowing gastric emptying; pre-loaded soluble fiber forms a viscous matrix that physically slows starch hydrolysis and monosaccharide absorption.
+Mechanism is dual: pre-loaded protein/fat triggers release of GLP-1 — a gut hormone that slows stomach emptying — from intestinal cells; pre-loaded soluble fiber forms a viscous matrix that physically slows starch hydrolysis and monosaccharide absorption.
 The intervention is independent of total calories or total carbs.

 2. Food architecture: keep cell walls intact